EDATE

 Notes 🔗

-Ensure that the start date is entered in a valid Excel date format or references a cell containing a valid date value.
-The months argument can be positive for future dates or negative for past dates.
-The EDATE function automatically adjusts the year if the resulting month exceeds or goes below the standard calendar range (January to December).
+Enter the start date in a valid Excel date format or reference a cell with a valid date.
+Use a positive number in the months argument to calculate future dates and a negative number for past dates.
+The EDATE function will adjust the year if the resulting month goes beyond December or before January.

 Questions 🔗